amcmike3/gitMastery/README.md

  - Change the date on line 9 of gitManipulator.sh in format YYYY-MM-DD to todays date or date you wish to end the commits on.

  - Change repoPath variable on line 4 in commiter.py to the path of the git repository on your system.

+- Change the branch name on line 8 in committer.py to change the branch you want the changes to be made on.